tjex/thesis-code/README.md

 ./main.py sl compare --title "Zettelkasten is an interface for thought"

 # list notes topically related to given search term
-./main.py tm list --topically-related "Zettelkasten is an interface for thought"
+./main.py tm list --related "Zettelkasten is an interface for thought"

 # list topics of corpus and their topic ids.
 ./main.py tm list --topics